The complex hyperbolic form as a Weil-Petersson form: A proof of the main theorem

 In this expression, we also note that

-In view of (\ref{eq:wet}), to further reduce (\ref{eq:wvv2}), we need to find a good representative element for the class $[\pdv{(w^*_s\eta_s)}{s}|_{s=0}]$.
-Having this in mind, we introduce $V$ to be the following $(1,0)$-type complex vector field over $\bC$,
+In view of (\ref{eq:wet}), to further simplify (\ref{eq:wvv2}), we need to find a good representative element for the class $[\pdv{(w^*_s\eta_s)}{s}|_{s=0}]$.
+Keeping this in mind, we introduce $V$ to be the following $(1,0)$-type complex vector field over $\bC$,

 Owing to Lemma~\ref{lm:int2} and Proposition~\ref{prop:two-cl}, we know that $V$ is continuous on $\bC$ and smooth away from $z_k$, $k = 0,\cdots,n-2$.